SYBIL

 CONCENTRATION

 The Sibyl is infrastructure.
 Whoever controls the infrastructure controls everything that runs on it.
-If the Sibyl is controlled by a small group — a company, a government, a cabal — that group becomes the most powerful entity in human history.
-Not powerful like a king or a president.
-Powerful like a god.
+If the Sibyl is controlled by a small group (a company, a government, a cabal) that group becomes the most powerful entity in human history.
+Not powerful like a king or a president, but powerful like a god.
 Every allocation flows through them.
-Every enforcement serves them.
 Every rate reflects their preferences.

 FRAGILITY

-A world optimized by the Sibyl is a world dependent on the Sibyl.
-If the system fails — through attack, through accident, through unforeseen interaction — the failure is total.
+An economy optimized by the Sibyl is an economy dependent on the Sibyl.
+If the system fails, whether through attack, accident, or unforeseen interaction, the failure is total.
 Markets, for all their chaos, are robust; they degrade gracefully.
 A computed system may not.
 The tighter the optimization, the more catastrophic the failure mode.

 We have already seen this at small scales.
 Flash crashes in financial markets.
 Cascading failures in power grids.
 Supply chain disruptions that ripple globally.
 Each was a preview of what happens when tightly coupled systems break.
 The Sybilian condition couples everything.